mendersoftware/integration/cluster-setup.md

 This guide details installation of Mender backend using a two clustering setups:
 Docker Swarm and Kubernetes.

+**NOTE**: the setup described here is for demonstration purposes only with the main goal of giving the readers a head start if they want to explore possibilities of deploying Mender to a cluster.

 # Docker Swarm

 Required components: